KeyBanc Likes Alibaba's Alimama, Sees Upside Potential (NYSE:BABA)

 The Thesis

 Chung expects Alibaba to remain a “leader and pioneer” in e-commerce, particularly as it develops Alimama.
-(See the analyst's track record here.)

 The platform recently opened registration for merchants to test a “Super Recommendation” marketing feed, which was previously accessible by invite only.
 KeyBanc interprets the expansion as a sign of positive ROI and forecasts an official launch by the second half of 2020.

 “We expect feed monetization to be meaningfully incremental to the model as recommendation feed traffic has been larger than search,” Chung wrote in a note.
 He expects revenue in the third quarter of 2020.